About

 We thank the libraries of Ōtani University, Ryūkoku University, and Taishō University for their cooperation in bibliographic surveys and document reproduction of manuscripts and printed editions in their collections, and for permitting digital publication within this database.

-We also acknowledge the contributions of Mr. Kōsuke Fujimoto (then a graduate student at Meiji University) to the addition of basic information (FY2021–2023) and to making the Yūren-ja image data IIIF-compliant.
+We also acknowledge the contributions of Kōsuke Fujimoto (then a graduate student at Meiji University) to the addition of basic information (FY2021–2023) and to making the Yūren-ja image data IIIF-compliant.

 We express our sincere gratitude to all those involved.